Skip to main content

 http://a-parser.com/pages/reviews/

-A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured format, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in template engine Template Toolkit, which allows it to output results in arbitrary form, as well as in structured form, for example CSV or JSON

 Content output